 Maureen A. O’Hara

-Maureen O’Hara is a management consultant with a background in project management and computer science.
-Ms. O’Hara is semi-retired after leaving Microsoft 15 years ago, but she continues to work part time as an instructor at the University of Washington, where she teaches project management.
+Maureen O’Hara is a management consultant with a background in project management, leadership and team building, and information technology.
+Ms. O’Hara is retired after leaving Microsoft nearly 20 years ago, and after being on faculty for 15 years at University of Washington where she taught project management.

-Most recently Ms. O’Hara, was the lead partner for SVP Fast Pitch Seattle 2015—competitive accelerator for social impact organizations.
+Most recently Ms. O’Hara, was the lead partner for SVP Fast Pitch Seattle from years 2015 through 2017—a competitive accelerator for social impact organizations.
 She has been active on several community boards, including Northwest Yeshiva High School and Eastside Preparatory School, which she helped found.
-At both schools, she served as Project Manager on small construction projects, helped supervise larger project, and assisted with marketing and communication.
-She started the Parkinson’s cycling program at Northwest Hospital, which is now operated by the University of Washington Medical Center, and she now serves on the board of a small bio-tech startup company based in California.
+At both schools, she served as project manager on small construction projects, helped supervise larger projects, and assisted with marketing and communication.
+She started the Parkinson’s cycling program at Northwest Hospital, which is now operated by the University Of Washington Medical Center.
+In addition to being on the board at Emerald Heights, Maureen is on the board of the Madrone school, which is a small start-up school for special needs children in Redmond.
+She has also served on the board of a small bio-tech startup company based in California.
 In each of these roles, she has had an influence on the planning, growth, finance and governance of the organization.
-She gained extensive knowledge of the region’s retirement communities and what they offer when she helped her own mother make her move to Emerald Heights more than a decade ago.
-She joined the board because she believes in what Emerald Heights offers—outstanding lifestyle, longterm security and a supportive community—and she wants to ensure that it can continue to serve new generations of retirees.
+She gained extensive knowledge of the region’s retirement communities and what they offer when she helped her own mother make her move to Emerald Heights nearly two decades ago.
+She joined the board because she believes in what Emerald Heights offers—outstanding lifestyle, long-term security and a supportive community—and she wants to ensure that it can continue to serve new generations of retirees.

-Ms. O’Hara resides in Redmond and is a member of Temple De Hirsch Sinai.
+Ms. O’Hara resides in Redmond with her husband Bob, and is a member of Temple De Hirsch Sinai.

 Thomas G. Stoebe